LozziKit/microservice-discussions/README.md

 ### Commenting

 With this service, your user will be able to comment on a specific page or article, defined by an integer _articleID_.
-When a user want to comment a specific article, he will POST to the _/comments_ endpoints, with the _articleID_ as a parameter.
+When a user wants to comment a specific article, he will POST to the _/comments_ endpoints, with the _articleID_ as a parameter.
 The fact that it is the first comment or not does not make any difference: you don't have to deal with article creation.

 ### Reacting